ROOTS

 "A Classic" from the archives of James Russell , Edgartown 1969.
 Well what can we say , it was 1969 after all.

-Within a few short years several of the silversmiths trained by James russell moved to New Hampshire and for awhile worked together in the "northern branch" of James Russell Silver & goldsmiths.
+Within a few short years several of the silversmiths trained by James russell moved to New Hampshire and for awhile worked together in the "northern branch" of James Russell Silver & Goldsmiths.

 An economic downturn in the early 70's and distance led to the slow dissolution of the group with each venturing off on their own while James continued to maintain his business in Rockport Mass and ultimately move to New Hampshire himself to become a League of New Hampshire Craftsman as well.

-We were asked to provide a sampling of our work and Ron represented our design and abilities.
-Abilities had been learned under James Russell and perfected but the stylistic direction was not entirely set.
+Abilities had been learned under James Russell and expanded but the stylistic direction was not entirely set.
 The realization came that choices had to be made.

-Ron realized that in order to maintain time on the land homesteading and with the family that the jewelry would have to be tailored to the customer, in other words locally sellable.
-The goal of a rural lifestyle supported by being creative and making objects by hand seemed a dream but we went for it.
+Ron felt that in order to maintain time on the land homesteading and with the family that the jewelry would have to be made efficiently time wise and tailored to the customer, in other words locally sellable.

-Next was to show at the the Craftsman's Fair!
+Next goal was to show a the League of NH Craftsman's Fair!

-The big tents had been added just a few years before and they were striped like circus tents.
-They were festive and a step up from individual booths of a few years previous but the reflections on the jewelry cases was quite distracting and it was great luck to find ones booth located under the rare white only tent!
-We were there, it was exciting and striped tents or flooding tents (common) were just part of the "ambiance of the day!
+The big tents had been added just a few years previous and they were striped like circus tents.
+They were festive and needed from individual booths of a few years previous but the reflections on the jewelry cases was quite distracting and it was great luck to find ones booth located under the rare white only tent!

-We were initially a bit intimidated by being with the veteran "Metal Giants" such as Peter Lear, Marylin McCubrey, Tin Bacon, the Pulsifers, the Scarponies, Mark Knipe etc. as we were just a bit younger or just starting out but we showed and for the last 46 years we have been at the Annual Craftsmen's Fair doing what we do.
-Now we find ourselves the senior exhibitors and can"t believe it has all happened so quickly!
+We were initially a bit intimidated by being with the veteran "Metal Giants" such as Peter Lear, Marylin McCubrey, Tin Bacon, the Pulsifers, the Scarponies, Mark Knipe etc. as we were just starting out.

-Our customer base has grown over the years.
+Our business customer base has grown over the years.
 Young girls who came to the fair with their parents are now adults with their own children and though we feel the "same" we are sure we look as different to them as they do to us!
 It is very difficult to fathom the quick passage of time.

 We have been blessed over the years with a fabulous customer base, many friends in the crafts community and customers who always stop by our booth to say hello.